Google Books Ngram Viewer: History

 a well-known linguist who was one of the co-authors of the Science paper published on the same day.
 The Google Books Ngram Viewer was developed in the hope of opening a new window to quantitative research in the humanities field, and the database contained 500 billion words from 5.2 million books publicly available from the very beginning.

 The intended audience was scholarly, but the Google Books Ngram Viewer made it possible for anyone with a computer to see a graph that represents the diachronic change of the use of words and phrases with ease.
-Lieberman said in response to the New York Times that the developers aimed to provide even children with the ability to browse cultural trends throughout history.
-In the Science paper, Lieberman and his collaborators called the method of high-volume data analysis in digitalized texts "culturomics".
+Lieberman said in response to The New York Times that the developers aimed to provide even children with the ability to browse cultural trends throughout history.
+In the Science paper, Lieberman and his collaborators called the method of high-volume data analysis in digitized texts "culturomics".

 Usage

 Commas delimit user-entered search terms, where each comma-separated term is searched in the database as an n-gram (for example, "nursery school" is a 2-gram or bigram).
 The Ngram Viewer then returns a plotted line chart.
-Note that due to limitations on the size of the Ngram database, only matches found in at least 40 books are indexed.
+Due to limitations on the size of the Ngram database, only matches found in at least 40 books are indexed.